 1] Create a new file

 The first thing users will need to do is create new files to get things started.
 Chances are, this is your first time using KeeWeb, and as such, you do not have passwords saved in the system just yet.
-Therefore, when KeeWeb is launched for the first time, simply click on the button that says New.
+Therefore, when KeeWeb launches for the first time, simply click the New button.

 From there, the user will see several options along with the folder they’ve just created.
-It’ll be titled New, so select it, then click on the small plus button that says Add New to inject your first item.
+It’ll be titled New, so select it, then click the small plus button labeled Add New to add your first item.

-This is where folks must add a password, the website URL it’s linked with, the username, and more if need be.
-Additionally, should a person have no idea of the password they’d like to add, then we suggest clicking on the lightning icon at the bottom to generate a unique and strong password.
+This is where folks must add a password, the website URL it’s linked to, the username, and more if needed.
+Additionally, if a person has no idea what password they’d like to add, we suggest clicking the lightning icon at the bottom to generate a unique, strong password.

 2] Rename a folder

-This section also allows for the setting of a master password, but that’s not all; folks can back up their saved password just in case something goes wrong in the near or distant future.
+This section also allows setting a master password, but that’s not all; folks can back up their saved passwords just in case something goes wrong in the near or distant future.

 3] Save to the cloud